Skip to content

 • Playwright requires DJANGO_ALLOW_ASYNC_UNSAFE=true, handled automatically via the test fixtures.

-• Use markers to focus on areas of interest (e.g. pytest -m "not playwright" for headless-free runs).
+• Use markers to focus on areas of interest:

-• ./runtests is the easiest way to reproduce the CI-like workflow locally: it sets DJANGO_SETTINGS_MODULE=tests.settings, resets coverage, builds static assets, and runs the core + Playwright suites in order.
+• ./runtests is the easiest way to reproduce the intended local workflow: it sets DJANGO_SETTINGS_MODULE=tests.settings, resets coverage, builds static assets when needed, and runs the core + Playwright suites in order.

 • A bare pytest will use DJANGO_SETTINGS_MODULE=tests.settings from pytest.ini, but it will not build assets or install browser/OS dependencies; expect Playwright tests (and async/system checks) to fail unless you provision those prerequisites yourself.